swcarpentry/2014-04-14-wise/intermediate/git/01-gitlocal.md

 Now suppose Dracula adds more information to the file:

 ~~~
-$ nano mars.txt
+$ vim mars.txt

 $ cat mars.txt
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons may be a problem for Wolfwoman
 ~~~

+This time,
-We don't need to run `git add` again, because Git already knows this file is on the list of things it's managing.
+Git already knows this file is on the list of things it's managing.
 If we run `git status`,
 it tells us the file has been modified: